David-Durst/embeddedHaskellAetherling/theory/Basic.md

 4. `Down_1d n :: Seq n t -> Seq 1 t`
 5. `Fork_Join (f :: t1 -> t1') (g :: t2 -> t2') :: (Merge_Seqs t1 t2) -> (Merge_Seqs t1' t2')`
 6. `Add_Unit t :: t -> (Add_Unit_To_Type t)`
+7. `Partition n m :: Seq (n*m) t -> Seq n (Seq m t)`
+7. `Unpartition n m :: Seq n (Seq m t) -> Seq (n*m) t`

+# Space-Time IR
+The space-time IR that defines how to interpret the data flow programs as hardware accelerators.
+A program in the space-time IR is considered scheduled as the parallelism of all operators is specified.
+An operator can be parallel (scheduled in space) or sequential (scheduled in time).k
 ## Space-Time Types
+Sequence are reshaped below into space-sequences (`SSeq`) and time-sequences (`TSeq`).
+Aetherling uses the type reshaping to express differently parallelized schedules.
 Note: I'm duplicating types from above to be thorough.
 1. `Int` - integer
 2. `Tuple n t` - homogeneous ntuple